4k4xs4pH1r3/android/AndroidLab_Installation_In_Parrot_Security_OS.md

 #
 ./studio.sh
 #
-Select custom installation, choose theme Darcula and mark Android Device and take a tea again.
+Select custom installation, choose theme Darcula and mark Android Device and take a tea again, until U see that install the updates.
 #
 #
 #